nhsconnect/gpconnect-messaging/pages/process/sendmessage_process.md

 Two common requirements must be met for this process to proceed:
 - the clinician writes a consultation for a patient; and
-- the patient being treated is not registered at the practice where the consultation is written AND is registered at a GP practice elsewhere.
+- the patient being treated is not registered at the practice where the consultation is written AND is registered at a GP practice elsewhere

 Consultation reports will be sent three hours (locally configurable) after the consultation is saved and committed to the patient’s clinical record.

-Where a clinician makes further updates to the consultation notes before the three hour gap, a single report is sent.
+Where a clinician makes further updates to the consultation notes before the three-hour gap, a single report is sent.

 Where the consultation notes are edited after the report has already been sent, an updated version of the report is sent.